Skip to main content

 Installed in a standard 10-inch housing on a well water supply with moderate sediment (visible rust and silt), the Membrane Solutions filter immediately cleared visible turbidity from the water.
 Water pressure downstream showed minimal drop with a fresh filter — flow restriction was negligible during the first several weeks of use.
 The 5-micron rating caught rust particles and sand effectively, turning from white to a deep rust-orange after approximately 6 weeks of whole-house use on the well water test system.

 On cleaner municipal water, the filters lasted significantly longer — 4-5 months before showing significant discoloration.
 The 7,200+ Amazon reviews with a 4.5-star rating validate consistent quality across a large user base.
 The most common complaint is that string wound filters do not last as long as pleated alternatives in very high-sediment conditions, which is a fair criticism of the design type rather than this specific product.
-For the price, the solution is simply to change them more frequently — with six filters for $26, the economics support more frequent replacement.
+For the price, the solution is simply to change them more frequently — at this per-cartridge cost, the economics strongly support more frequent replacement over investing in pricier individual filters.

 Value Analysis

-The value proposition is straightforward: $4.39 per filter for a product that has a single, well-defined job.
-For comparison, name-brand sediment filters from GE or Pentek typically cost $8-15 per filter for equivalent specifications.
+The value proposition is straightforward: a few dollars per filter for a product that has a single, well-defined job.
+For comparison, name-brand sediment filters from GE or Pentek typically cost two to three times more per filter for equivalent specifications.
 The Membrane Solutions 6-pack delivers a full year of replacements (at bi-monthly changes) for what a single name-brand filter costs.
-Over three years of well water filtration, the savings add up to $100+ compared to purchasing individual name-brand cartridges.
+Over three years of well water filtration, the savings are substantial compared to purchasing individual name-brand cartridges.

 The only scenario where these filters are not the best value is if you have extremely heavy sediment that requires the higher dirt-holding capacity of pleated filters.
-In that case, a pleated 5-micron filter ($8-12 each) that lasts 2-3 times longer may offer equivalent or better long-term value.
+In that case, a pleated 5-micron filter that costs slightly more per unit but lasts 2-3 times longer may offer equivalent or better long-term value.
 For the vast majority of residential applications — municipal water pre-filtration, moderate well water sediment, and general whole-house protection — the Membrane Solutions 6-pack is the best value in its category.

 Frequently Asked Questions